Optimizing Your Graphical User Interface – Case Study

 Designers like cool widgets.
 These can hinder GUI optimization, however.
 In the end, your site serves the purpose of your visitor, not the purpose of your designer.

-— Phil Chavanne, CTO
+— Phil Chavanne, Snr SEO Consultant

 During this user experience session, we cover our interaction with the home page of the Accenture website, a beautiful site that presents a couple of issues with the optimization of the Graphic User Interface.